Ward No. 44, Kolkata Municipal Corporation: Election highlights

 The ward forms a city municipal corporation council electoral constituency and is a part of Chowranghee (Vidhan Sabha constituency).
 According to Election Commission of India's Draft Electoral Roll 2019 this ward contain 27 (1-27) polling stations out of total 222 polling station of Chowranghee (Vidhan Sabha constituency) and its total electorate number is 24259.
-Around 69% of the electorate are Muslims and rest of the electorate are mainly Hindus.
+Around 69% of the electorate are Muslims, and the rest of the electorate are mainly Hindus.